fractal/react-typewriter-effect/README.md

-# React-typewriter-effect
+# rpadaki/react-typewriter-effect

-A package that gives your text a typing effect
+A package that gives your text a typing effect, with extra features like looping multitext!
+Forked from [kevoese/react-typewriter-effect](https://github.com/kevoese/react-typewriter-effect).

-### Use case scenario

 ## Description